Weird airplanes from the early days of aviation.

 This design attempted to combine the best of both the dirigible and the airplane, but their love child was a dismal failure.

-It featured a full sized dirgible mounted on top of a biplane type design.
+It featured a full sized dirigible mounted on top of a biplane type design.
 Designed by Cesar, an early French aviation pioneer, this beast was called the Le biplan mixte, meaning the “mixed biplane” – which indeed it was; as it mixed a lighter than air dirigible with a heavier than air airplane.
+Why anyone would do this is not clear.
+Why anyone would think this was a good idea is even more puzzling.
+Perhaps the designer thought that attaching a balloon to a primitive, not very reliable aircraft, was a way to guarantee that you would not crash if the engine gave out.
+Apparently the motor only produced 50 HP.
+Many lawnmowers today have more horsepower.

 The result was an ungainly Frankenstein monster, hobbled together from two types of air craft that should never be mixed; the aviation equivalent of oil and water.